DLR-RM/stable-baselines3/docs/guide/callbacks.rst

             For child callback (of an `EventCallback`), this will be called when the event is triggered.

-            :return: (bool) If the callback returns False, training is aborted early.
+            :return: If the callback returns False, training is aborted early.
             """
             return True